MERNCraft/css-only-games-1/README.md

 - How can I create a countdown timer in CSS?
 - How can I calculate a score in CSS?
 - How is a counter used for the _letters_ in the word game?
+- CSS can do arithmetic?
+- Yes, OK, it has `calc()`, but how can I get it to show me the results?
 - Really!?
 I can use _counters_ to animate emojis?
 How soon can I use that in a project?
 - How does a counter know where the mouse is?